 The COVID-19 pandemic has affected businesses of every size.
-This page includes information on supports, services and relief programs that can assist business owners as the situation evolves and as the economy re-opens and recovers.
+This page includes information on supports, services and relief programs that can assist business owners as the situation evolves.

 The Halton Small Business Centre is continuing to support Halton small businesses and working with our local community partners during COVID-19.
 Contact us for more information about our virtual services and programs.
 We’re here to help!